-The data landscape has changed dramatically over recent years.
+The data landscape has changed dramatically over recent years, the world of data is evolving.
 In the past, we mainly heard that we needed to do as much as possible “cloud-only”—but this trend has become more nuanced now.
 There has also been plenty of discussion about Big Data or actually the ‘Right Data’ recently.
 In this article, we look at these two trends and add our own two cents.

 Custom data method